sandialabs/pyapprox/docs/source/benchmarks.rst

 The various attributes of the benchmark can be accessed easily.
 For example above we evaluated the Hessian at the point :math:`z=(0,0,0)^T`.

-The following tabulates the benchmarks provided in :mod:`pyapprox.benchmarks.benchmarks`.
+The following tabulates the benchmarks provided in :mod:`pyapprox.benchmarks`.
 Each benchmark can be instantiated with using `setup_benchmark(name,**kwargs)` Follow the links to find details on the options available for each benchmark which are specified via `kwargs`.

 Sensitivity Analysis
 --------------------

-:func:`pyapprox.benchmarks.benchmarks.setup_ishigami_function`
+:func:`pyapprox.benchmarks.setup_ishigami_function`
-:func:`pyapprox.benchmarks.benchmarks.setup_sobol_g_function`
+:func:`pyapprox.benchmarks.setup_sobol_g_function`
-:func:`pyapprox.benchmarks.benchmarks.setup_oakley_function`
+:func:`pyapprox.benchmarks.setup_oakley_function`

 Quadrature
 ----------